abhishek-kumar-code/Redfish_Public/Specification.md

 To begin operations, a client must know the URI for a resource.

-* Dereferencing the URI of a resource (via a GET operation) shall yield a representation for the resource containing resource attributes, and links to associated resources.
+* Performing a GET operation yields a representation of the resource containing resource attributes and links to associated resources.

 The base resource URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource links returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.